sioufia/formal_check_project/README.md

 - ./command_exp.py : it contains the class representing the command expression (assignement, loop, skip)

-- ./test_generation.py : the automatic generation of data set that validate a critera for a specific WHILE programm
+- ./test_generation.py : the automatic generation of data set that validate a critera for a specific WHILE programm.
+Currently it finds the data set for a programm with only one variable.

 - ./constraint_programming.py : a solver made by Professor Dürr during the class of Optimization